 Though car-buying services will help you get an idea of what to expect at the dealership, many also offer other incentives – such as free home collection of the vehicle and instant payment.
 However, their prices offset these perks.

-Remember: many individuals will arrive at a dealership without any idea of the part exchange deal they’ll get.
-If you can demonstrate that you know the car’s worth, you may be able to negotiate more.
+It’s important to remember that many people arrive at a dealership without any idea of the part exchange deal they’ll get.
+If you can demonstrate you know the car’s worth, you may be able to negotiate more.
 Typically, dealers will negotiate outright sales more than they’ll negotiate part exchange discounts.

 Getting a better offer for your part exchange

-There are some simple things you can do to improve your chances of getting a higher valuation and offer at a dealership.
+There are some simple things you can do to improve your chances of getting a higher valuation and a better offer at the dealership:

 Part exchange and price negotiation

-It’s likely that a dealer will ask you what you want for your old car.
-This can be tricky, so you will need to prepare for it.
-Motorway research has found 14% of Brits (3.5 million) have regretted the sale of their car as it was poorly researched and lost them money as a result.
-You should not talk to dealers without already having a good idea of your car’s valuation.
+Be prepared for when the dealer asks you what you want for your old car.
+Unbelievably, we found that 14% of Brits (3.5 million) have regretted the sale of their car as it was poorly researched and lost them money as a result.

 Part exchange costs to change car